hartmaj2/pacman-winforms/README.md

 I didn't like the idea of filling the grids with null values so I had to include two different objects that indicate that the cells are blank.
 The idea of having to be explicit about what kind of blank space it is should be helpful for future debugging.
 It will tell me more than just encountering a null value if there is something wrong with it.

 ### Map
 Takes care of almost everything that has to do with the topological locations of different objects.
-Stores two 2D grids of `GameObject` instances and also a 'List' of 'MovableGameObjects'.
+Stores two 2D grids of `GameObject` instances and also two lists of movable objects.

 The first grid is only formed of static non-movable objects and is used to determine if a certain place on the grid is free to be moved to or not.
 The second grid is used by non-movable objects that change throughout the game like `Pellet` instances or other power-ups.

-On the other hand, the list of movable characters is meant to be changing their locations constantly.
-This is one thing that the `Map` class doesn't take care of - the locations of these movable objects.
-They store their position themselves.
+The first list stores `DiscreteMovableObject` instances which move only from cell to cell.
+On the other hand the second list stores `TweeningMovableObject` instances which can be located in between grid cells at certain points in time.

 # Input data
 ## Map